federerlee/ottemo-node-experiment/README.md

 # Ottemo Community Server

-an ambitious open-source ecommerce solution based on Node.js
+an ambitious open-source ecommerce solution based on Node.js and built on the excellent [Sails Framework](http://sailsjs.org)

 ## Ottemo Installation Instructions and Getting Started